keeganmjgreen/decision_tracker/docs/index.md

     Just as in regular Python, use of `int`s and `float`s are interchangeable in the `Numeric` class.
 Performing a binary operation (e.g., addition) between two `int`s returns an `int`, performing a binary operation between two `float`s returns a `float`, and performing a binary operation between an `int` and a `float` returns a `float`.
 Division is the exception, which always returns a `float`.

-DecisionTracker expressions are evaluated from left to right.
+DecisionTracker syntax is evaluated from left to right.
 If we wanted to change the order of operations, we would instead write:

 <div class="grid" markdown>